Sawrz/docker-configs/plex/README.md

 # Docker Container for Plex

-[Plex](https://www.plex.tv/) is a client-server media player solution to create your personal (non-commercial) video streaming service like Netflix, etc. Keep in mind you need the video files on the Plex server.
+[Plex](https://www.plex.tv/) is a client-server media player solution to create your personal (non-commercial) video streaming service like Netflix, etc. Keep in mind, you need the video files on the Plex server.
 So don't break any laws by obtaining them!

 ## Preparations